Women entrepreneurs in Kenya are catalysts for change

 - Financial institutions.

-CBI identified the main challenges with a steering committee of 7 national stakeholders from different sectors.
+A steering committee of 7 national stakeholders from different sectors and CBI identified the main challenges.
 Together, they organised a 3-day event on women's economic empowerment in Kenya, which was attended by around 70 people.
 "This local, collaborative approach was very effective," says Renee.
-"It highlighted key challenges that women entrepreneurs face, as well as the most urgent issues we must tackle together.
+"It highlighted key challenges that women entrepreneurs face, as well as the most urgent issues to tackle.
 It also reinforced the value and importance of partnership in pursuing systemic change."

 Pathways to change